jaron-ucsd/GroupProject/README.md

 We can also fix and repair some images by data augmentation (rotation, increasing/decreasing brightness, zoom/unzoom)

 Since this dataset has already split the train and test data set, we can read them in seperately without creating a train/test split.

+# Environment Setup
+These were the default settings we used to setup our Juypter Session for our environment on Expanse SDSC.
+SLURM Settings:
+Account: "TG-CIS240277"
+Partition: "shared"
+Time Limit: Based on how long you want your Juypter Session to be running, usually we run "120" minutes Number of cores: 2
+Memory required per node (GB): 4
+GPUs: 0
+Singularity Image File Location: we used the default given, "~/esolares/spark_py_latest_jupyter_dsc232r.sif" Environment modules to be loaded: we loaded "singularitypro" to our Juypter Session For Working Directiory, we used "home".
+Type: "JuypterLab"

+Every other setting were left untouched, and no values.